muon-spectroscopy-computational-project/muspinsim/docs/docs/installation.md

 your system.
 If you are on Linux or macOS, this is likely already the case, but for Windows you will likely need to install one such as [MSCV](https://visualstudio.microsoft.com/visual-cpp-build-tools/).

-You obtain package source from GitHub in one of two ways.
+After this you should obtain the source from GitHub in one of two ways.
 If you have `git` installed and are familiar with its use you can simply clone the repository:

 ```bash
 git clone https://github.com/muon-spectroscopy-computational-project/muspinsim.git